Voice search is one of top technological advancements leading our society in the digital revolution.

 Also, if your NAP (name, address, phone number) is not the same across the internet you need to fix that.

-It isn’t Google’s responsibility to interpret the correctness of the contact information you put forward—therefore, they have the right to not showcase your contact info if it doesn't match other resources like the contact information featured on your website.
+It isn’t Google’s responsibility to interpret the accuracy of the contact information you include in your listing — therefore, Google might not showcase your contact info if it doesn't match other resources like the contact information featured on your website.

-Capitalize on your blogging opportunities to connect with voice searchers.
+Capitalize on blogging opportunities to connect with voice searchers.

-Directly basing your blog posts off questions that your target audience is asking will show Google that your content is worthy of being showcased for that topic area.
+Directly basing your blog posts off questions your target audience is likely asking will show Google that your content is worthy of being showcased for that topic area.

 Including these questions within the blog post itself will benefit you greatly, as long as you offer quality content that fully answers the questions and provides value to your audience.

-Again, be mindful that the questions your audience will be asking over search may not directly coincide with what they would ask if they were typing a query into a search engine.
+Again, be mindful that the questions your audience will be asking via voice search may not directly coincide with what they would ask if they were typing a query into a search engine.

 Adopting Unique SEO Strategies

 With voice search quickly gaining momentum, it's time to start thinking about unique approaches to incorporate within your current SEO strategy.
 Voice search is still a relatively new territory for marketers, so this can, and will, take time.

 However, the Search Engine Optimization Specialists at Brave River Solutions are fully equipped with the proper knowledge and creativity to help your business reach new heights with Voice Search Optimization.